-To accommodate various CT circuit designs and prevent the potentially destructive result due to CT saturation, the UCC28070's maximum duty-cycle must be programmed such that the resulting minimum OFF-time accomplishes the required worst-case reset.
-(See the PWM Frequency and Duty-Cycle Clamp section of the data sheet for more information on sizing R{DMX}) Be aware that excessive C_d in the CT can interfere with effective resetting, because the maximum reset voltage is not reached until after 1/4-period of the CT self-resonant frequency.
+To accommodate various CT circuit designs and prevent the potentially destructive result due to CT saturation, the UCC28070A maximum duty-cycle must be programmed such that the resulting minimum OFF-time accomplishes the required worst-case reset.
+(See Programming the PWM Frequency and Maximum Duty-Cycle Clamp for more information on sizing R{DMX}) Be aware that excessive C_d in the CT can interfere with effective resetting, because the maximum reset voltage is not reached until after 1/4-period of the CT self-resonant frequency.
 A higher turns-ratio results in higher C_d [3], so a trade-off between N{CT} and D{MAX} must be made.